Leaderboard

 2 points

-A couple of my friends are with Toronto Police.
+15. A couple of my friends are with Toronto Police.
 They will talk about when someone gets terminated for their misconduct and it typically seems it was usually reported by other officers.
 Apparently if they witness something inappropriate and do nothing they are guilty of misconduct themselves and are jeopardizing their own careers which they are unwilling to do just to save a bad apple.
-Just because the termination of a cop doesn't make the news doesn't mean it doesn't happen.1 point
+Just because the termination of a cop doesn't make the news doesn't mean it doesn't happen.

 1 point